A straightforward guide to building smart PI objectives

 - The program board covers big picture information such as features, dependencies between teams, and milestones.
 A feature is an agreed upon piece of work identified as being important to meeting business needs.
 For software development teams, this might be a new product feature.
 For marketing teams, it might be a website refresh or an advertising campaign.

-- PI objectives link the scheduled features to broader business objectives.
+- PI objectives link the scheduled features to broader business objectives and value.
 This helps align work that needs to be done with broader business goals.
 They are then broken down into committed and uncommitted objectives.

 - Committed objectives are those the team is confident they can deliver within the Program Increment.
 These objectives have been committed by the team through a confidence vote.